henrikchan-ops/neurosignallab/notes/eeg_basics.md

 ## 14. Why EEG Machine Learning Is Difficult

-EEGNet is a compact convolutional neural network designed for EEG-based BCI tasks.
-It is relevant to NeuroSignalLab because it can serve as a later deep-learning comparison model.
+EEGNet is a compact convolutional neural network designed for EEG-based BCI tasks.[^eegnet] It is relevant to NeuroSignalLab because it can serve as a later deep-learning comparison model.

 However, EEGNet should not be the first model one implements.
 A simple CNN and classical baselines should be built first.
 EEGNet results will only be meaningful if preprocessing, labeling, and evaluation are handled correctly.